ahmdrz/autocapture/README.md

 ## autocapture

-> Take screenshot of your display automatically and very simple !
+> Take screenshot of your display automatically and simply !

 ---